-Implements Which Policy(ies) ED-4.7; ED-5.2 Responsible Department(s) Community Development Supporting Department(s) N/A STATUS.
-This is an onde ing process.
-The Development Title contains regulations for uses that fall within the
+Implements Which Policy(ies) ED-4.7; ED-5.2

+Responsible Department(s) Community Development

+Supporting Department(s) N/A

 STATUS: This is an ongoing process.
 The Development Title contains regulations for uses that fall within the wine and hospitality industries, including information about the zones where these uses may be permitted.
 Additionally, Chapter 9-410 contains specific regulations for wineries and related uses.
 Development Title regulations are updated periodically, as needed.